meilisearch/documentation/guides/advanced_guides/search_parameters.md

 ### Returned fields

-If the `facets` parameter has been set, the returned results will contain **two additional fields**:
+If the `facetsDistribution` parameter has been set, the returned results will contain **two additional fields**:

 - `facets`: The number of remaining candidates for each specified facet.